freetrade vs City Index, 2024 Update

 Read our In-Depth freetrade vs City Index Review - 2024 Update

-Our freetrade vs City Index review has been updated for 2024 by industry experts with extensive financial experience in Forex, CFDs, & Social Trading.
+This freetrade vs City Index review has been refreshed to reflect any changes for 2024 by knowledgeable insiders boasting years of financial experience across Forex, Social Trading, & CFDs.

 Please note that due to regulations for each broker, the content in this comparison of freetrade vs City Index does not apply to all countries as follows: